GuiEstevamCorrea/GuiEstevamCorrea/README.md

 <br>

 # 🚀 About Me
 In the last few years, I've embraced a diverse role as a full-stack developer, exploring various technologies to architect innovative solutions.
-My current focus lies in back-end development, where I leverage Java, Spring, Typescript, and Node.js.
+My current focus lies in back-end development, where I leverage Java, Spring, C#, and ASP.NET.
 I bring solid experience in handling a variety of SQL and NoSQL solutions and databases.

 My education in Systems Analysis and Development at Anhembi Morumbi laid a robust foundation, further enriched by my experiences as a Freelance Full Stack Developer and Full Stack Analyst.